Castel, Guernsey: Politics

-The Castel comprises the whole of the Castel administrative division.
+The Castel comprised the whole of the Castel administrative division, until the 2018 referendum implemented a single constituency.

+In 2001, a by-election was held to replace incumbent deputy David John Nussbaumer after he resigned due to other time commitments and his frustration with the current government.
+The by-election was won by medical doctor Hunter Adam with 27.51% of the vote.

 In the 2016 Guernsey general election there was 3,262 or 73%, turnout to elect five Deputies.
 Those elected (in order of votes received) being Richard Graham, Chris Green, Barry Paint, Mark Dorey and Jonathan Le Tocq.